PhilipDaniels/rmule/README.md

 Where can we use multi-threading?

+[ ] List of addresses before servers?
+[ ] List of servers.
+See ServerList.cpp for operations.

 [ ] Run as a daemon (PID file needed)
 [ ] Load server.met?
 Also see code on line 592 to auto-update the list.